-Who Is Valerie Thomas?
+Who Is Valerie L. Thomas?

 Valerie Thomas' interest in math and science were not encouraged until her college years.
-After graduating with a degree in chemistry, Thomas accepted a position at NASA.
+After graduating with a degree in physics, Thomas accepted a position at NASA.
 She remained there until her retirement in 1995.
 During that time, Thomas received a patent for an illusion transmitter and contributed broadly to the organization's research efforts.

 Early Life and Career

 After graduating from high school, Thomas finally got a chance to explore her interests as a student at Morgan State University.
 She was one of only two women at Morgan to major in physics.
 Thomas excelled in her studies.
-She graduated from Morgan and accepted a position as a data analyst at NASA.
+She graduated from Morgan and accepted a position as a data analyst/mathematician at NASA.

 Thomas grew to be a valued NASA employee.
 In the 1970s, she managed the development of the image-processing systems for Landsat, the first satellite to send images to the Earth from space.